 Day 1: Arrive Beddgelert

 Welcome to Beddgelert in Wales.
 After settling in you could spend the afternoon/evening exploring this wonderful little village.
+Public transport is available from Bangor train station to Beddgelert.

 Day 2: Circular walk Beddgelert | 16km